BEW111/brian-website/_posts/reft-guide.md

 Before I dug through the ReFT paper in detail and wrote these notes, I started playing around with [`pyreft`](https://github.com/stanfordnlp/pyreft/tree/main) just to see what it could do.
 There were two things I noticed quickly:

 1. I couldn't [merge/fold](https://huggingface.co/docs/peft/main/en/package_reference/lora#peft.LoraModel.merge_and_unload) the weights back into the model, like with LoRA.
 2. I had to prepare my datasets in a particular way.
-That is, I had to specify `intervention_locations` for my samples in my tokenized datasets.
+That is, I had to specify `intervention_locations` (the exact token positions at which interventions occur) for my samples in my tokenized datasets.

 As we've discussed before, we need to specify which _layers_ and _token positions_ to intervene at, or to apply $\Phi$ at.
 Since we only intervene at certain positions, we can't just merge the weights into the model—otherwise, we'd be modifying every single position.